How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 How is the Average Resolution Time calculated?

-The Average Resolution Time (ART) formula is calculated by measuring the total time it takes for your service business to resolve customer issues or complaints, and then dividing that time by the total number of issues or complaints resolved during a given period.
+The Average Resolution Time (ART) formula is calculated by measuring the total time it takes for your service business to resolve patient issues or complaints, and then dividing that time by the total number of issues or complaints resolved during a given period.

 ART = Total time to resolve all issues or complaints / Total number of issues or complaints resolved